Documentation Index

 SQL to Hadoop (Sqoop) is a tool that supports efficient data transfer between relational databases and Hadoop.

 You can import data stored in RDBMS to HDFS for analysis.
-Conversely, you can export analysis results to the RDBMS, and you can also transfer data to HDFS, Hive, HBase, and Accumulo.
+Conversely, you can export analysis results to RDBMS, and you can also transfer data to HDFS, Hive, HBase, and Accumulo.

 This guide introduces how to migrate data from NAVER Cloud Platform's Cloud DB for MySQL to Cloud Hadoop using Sqoop.